yanxian-ll/GS-SR/README.md

 # GS-SR: Gaussian Splatting for Surface Reconstruction

-This project was used to solve the task of surface reconstruction of a large scene.
+This project aimed to solve the task of surface reconstruction for a large scene.

-😭The project was not innovative.
+😭 The project lacked innovation.

-😮It was a purely combinatorial work.
+😮 It was purely combinatorial work.

-😜Just for fun!!!
+😜 Just for fun!!!

-We have reorganised the 3dgs pipeline according to [sdfstudio](https://github.com/autonomousvision/sdfstudio) to facilitate the introduction of several different surface reconstruction methods.
+We have reorganized the 3DGS pipeline according to [sdfstudio](https://github.com/autonomousvision/sdfstudio) to facilitate the introduction of various surface reconstruction methods.
 Please use the following command to see the currently supported methods.

 ```bash